jundalisay/superb/content/en/maharlika/laws/epira/chapter-2.md

 No member of the Board or any of his relatives within the fourth civil degree of consanguinity or affinity shall have any interest, either as investor, officer or director, in any generation company or distribution utility or other entity engaged in transmitting, generating and supplying electricity specified by ERC.

-## SEC.
-12. Powers and Duties of the Board
+## Section 12.
+Powers and Duties of the Board

 The following are the powers of the Board: